Oil & Gas Daily Field Report App — Capture Incident Reports and Pipeline Logs Offline

 Pipeline Inspectors

 Third-party and owner inspectors walk the spread daily, documenting coating application, weld quality, trench conditions, backfill procedures, and environmental compliance.
-BuildLog lets inspectors dictate their findings by voice while walking the ROW, attach photos of specific stations, and produce a clean daily inspection report that goes directly to the owner and contractor.
+BuildLog lets inspectors dictate their findings by voice while walking the ROW, attach photos of specific stations, and produce a clean daily field report that goes directly to the owner and contractor.
+Every field ticket is GPS-stamped and locked on submission — no one can alter it after the fact.

-Drilling supervisors — company men, toolpushers, and directional drillers — maintain daily drilling reports that cover operational activity, safety observations, and site conditions.
-A drilling daily log app needs to work on remote pads where satellite is the only communication option.
+Field supervisors and HSE leads — company men, toolpushers, and directional drillers — maintain daily field reports that cover operational activity, incident reports, and well site conditions.
+A field report app needs to work on remote pads where satellite is the only communication option.
 BuildLog captures these records by voice and photo, works offline, and syncs them when connectivity is available.

 Field Engineers